Experiment: Control of Citrus Gall Wasp 103

 There are several large citrus trees growing less than 50 metres from where the experiment is set up.
 There are other citrus trees visible in nearby neighboring yards.
 They are all likely to have some Citrus Gall Wasp in them.

 Treatments subjected to the “Prune in June” regime (four trees in total) are to have all visible galls pruned from the tree in June.
 The galls are to be soaked in a bucket of water.
 None of the purchased trees had any galls present when purchased.
-We decided to mimic trees that have been infected to speed up the accumulation of results.
+I decided to mimic trees that have been infected to speed up the accumulation of results.
 So approximately one third of the foliage was removed from the trees subjected to the June pruning regimes (despite there being no galls present in the first year).
 The other six trees will not be pruned at all in June, in any year.

-Fertilizing Regime
+Fertilising Regime

 • monthly Sep to May